Nico331/SE2-2023-G07_Thesis-Management/UserGuide.md

 In this page your applications are listed and by clicking them you can see their information, especially the **"status"** that could be:
-- "PENDING", the proposal supervisor hasn't managed your application yet.
+- "<span style="color:yellow">PENDING</span>", the proposal supervisor hasn't managed your application yet.
-- "REJECTED", your application has been rejected by the supervisor.
+- "<span style="color:red">REJECTED</span>", your application has been rejected by the supervisor.
-- "ACCEPTED", your application has been accepted by the supervisor.
+- "<span style="color:green">ACCEPTED</span>", your application has been accepted by the supervisor.

 ## 6 Are you a professor? <a name="professor"/>

 From the main page you can choose between two options each with its own button which will redirect you to the appropriate page:

 - Add a new thesis proposal
 - My thesis proposals

+In every moment you can change page or logout browsing the **menu** in the top right part of the pages.

 ### 6.1 Add a new thesis proposal <a name="add"/>

+This page contains the form to add a **new proposal**.
+You can add your new thesis proposal filling the form and submitting it.
+Pay attention, before you submit the form make sure that the **mandatory fields** (marked with an "*") are filled otherwise an error alert will arise and the submission won't be accepted.
+The other fields are all optional.
+Note that for some fields like Co-supervisors, Research Groups, Keywords, and CdS you can add **more than one element**.

 ### 6.2 My thesis proposals <a name="props"/>

 This page displays your thesis proposals and the respective application.
-From this page you are able to delete or edit (the edit feature consists in a modal working as the "add proposal page") all your proposals.
+From this page you are able to **delete** or **edit** (the edit feature consists in a modal working as the "add proposal page") all your proposals.
 Clicking the proposals you'll see its applications with the information about the candidate.
-You can accept one of the applications and consequently reject others.
+You can **accept** one of the applications, this action will consequently make other applications rejected.